dennisjackson/draft-waict-transparency/draft-waict-transparency.md

 (TODO: Include rough estimates for Log storage requirements (and witness if required))

+## Threat Model

+Transparency requires that the owner of that resource and the public, can enumerate all the different versions of that web resource which a transparency-enforcing client would accept.
+This raises the question of how clients know to enforce transparency for a specific resource.
+Clients cannot contact the transparency service to inquire whether a particular resource is enrolled as this would be both a privacy leak and a scaling challenge.
+Instead, clients must either be preprogrammed with the list of resources enrolled (as in HSTS-Preload) or discover it through the website telling them about enrollment (as in HSTS) or both.

+Once a client knows that a resource is enrolled, it is configured with a policy for how long to continue enforcing transparency for.
+Clients will not accept versions of the resource without a transparency proof (downgrades) until that time expires, or they are shown proof of a signal recorded in the transparency log that the resource has been unenrolled.

+The Transparency service itself is not required to maintain any invariants about the resources that it logs.
+This avoids the need for custom logic for different applications, as well as the need to align that behavior between different implementations of the transparency service.

+For example, if an application wants to ensure that transparency can never be disabled for a particular resource, it can include that signal directly in the resource which clients can use to update their policy.
+If the resource is ever served without transparency, then clients will reject that version of the resource.
+Similarly, if the website tries to remove the signal from the resource, that will be detectable in the transparency service's view of the resource.

+Importantly, a transparency system doesn't try to prevent transitions to a bad-state - for example - if a website is attacking its own clients.
+Instead, it simply makes it detectable.
+Actively preventing attacks is challenging because the transparency service needs to operate automatically and typically cannot know whether a given transition is innocuous or malicious.

 # The Transparency Service

 The Transparency Service maintains a mapping of domains to resource hashes (and further, the histories of those resources hashes).
 This is encoded as a prefix tree whose keys are domains and whose values are either a _tombstone_ entry, meaning an entry that has been deleted and only remains for logging purposes, or an _active_ entry, containing: